-Even experienced cooks become nervous when it's time to prepare the Thanksgiving turkey.
-Let us help relieve the pressure with our delectable recipes and information on how to cook a turkey to make Thanksgiving dinner a success.
+Mastering the turkey basics can be tricky.
+Even experienced cooks get nervous when it's time to prepare Thanksgiving's main entree.
+Let us relieve the pressure with our turkey recipes and information on cooking a turkey that makes Thanksgiving dinner a success.

 Note: For unstuffed turkeys of the same weight, reduce total cooking time by 15 to 45 minutes.

-A sensational jam of tart apple, sweet onion, and roasted garlic contributes amazing flavor to a traditional roast turkey.
-Brushing on the jam during roasting forms a delicious crust, adding great texture contrast to the juicy turkey.
+A jam of tart apple, sweet onion, and roasted garlic flavors a traditional roast turkey.
+Brushing on the jam during roasting forms a delicious crust for a tasty contrast to the juicy turkey.

 Create your own:

-With the flavors of the classic New Orleans dish, this stuffing is rich and decadent -- with a healthy dose of spinach for good measure.
+The flavors of the classic New Orleans dish make this stuffing rich and decadent, but with a healthy dose of spinach for good measure.

 Buttery challah, fresh fennel, sweet dried fruit, and crunchy walnuts are perfectly balanced in this stuffing reminiscent of bread pudding.